Mercury: Banking for a New Digital Economy

 It’s about time

-There are two good reasons why Mercury, an online banking platform, is the banking service that the startup world has been waiting for.
+There are two good reasons why Mercury, an online banking platform, is the bank for startups we've been waiting for.

 The first is that almost all real startups—smaller companies which are just getting started—don’t have CFOs, don’t have banking connections, and don’t have the balance sheet bluster to get financial institutions bending over backwards to meet their specifically-modern needs.

 In fact, it’s likely most core members of a startup team—well-versed in everything from coding to creativity to networking—have near-zero know-how when it comes to business money management.

 The second reason is that the banking industry itself—these days dominated by but a fistful of behemoths in the US—have had little incentive to innovate modern products geared for light, lean and tech-savvy startups.

 “Business needs have evolved and existing banks are not keeping up with that change ...
 We want to be a technology-first bank that actively helps your business succeed.”